-The calculation requires information on specific fan power (SFP) of mechanical ventilation fans.
+For continuously running and demand controlled centralised systems, the DEAP entries require information on specific fan power (SFP) of mechanical ventilation fans.
 Default data are provided in Table 4g.
 Alternatively, values based on tests may be used subject to conditions for acceptance of test data for specific fan power.
 SFP should account for any transformers.
-The test values used in DEAP are obtained for a list of mechanical extract ventilation on the PCDB..
+The test values used in DEAP are obtained for a list of mechanical extract ventilation on the PCDB.
 The assessor must specify the number of wet rooms where the unit extracts exhaust air.